 Indeed, for purposes of breath testing, if you are an innocent person and your breath test result shows you to be intoxicated, then the chances of showing error in the prosecution’s case against you are literally “gone with the wind.”

-If you’ve been arrested because of inaccurate police DWI tests–whether it’s breath, blood or urine, call the DWI Specialists at Trichter & Murphy to start fighting.
+If you’ve been arrested because of inaccurate police DWI tests–whether it’s breath, blood or urine, call Gary Trichter, the DWI Specialist by the National College for DUI Defense, at Trichter & LeGrand to start fighting.

 We understand the science behind the police chemical tests and help you mount an aggressive defense.

 Form Submissions have a fast response time.
 Request your free consultation to discuss your case with one of our attorneys over the phone.
 The use of this form does not establish an attorney-client relationship.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.